Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                disables remote diagnostic log and diagnostic
                                output.
                                Default:60000 (60 seconds).
-                               Alternatively can be set using `
+                               Also can be set using `DiagnosticsInterval`
-                               DiagnosticsInterval` environment variable in the
-                               form of a time span string formatted string `[d.] hh:mm:ss[.fffffff]`".
+                               environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`".
       --ll, --loglevel, --LogLevel=VALUE
                              The loglevel to use.
                                Allowed values: